Jessofnorth/Jessofnorth/README.md

 :raising_hand_woman: - I'm Jessica Ejelöv from Umeå Sweden.

 :mortar_board: - I have a Fullstack degree from Mid Sweden University.
 Since my graduation in June 2023 I have explored he world of App Development with Flutter and Java.

-Currently working as an Service Desk Technician.
+:school_satchel: - Currently working as an Service Desk Technician.

 :computer: - Reach out! https://www.linkedin.com/in/jessica-ejelov/